Skip to main content

 Nuoro - Average temperatures (1995-2020)

-In Nuoro, precipitation amounts to 705 millimeters (27.8 inches) per year: so, it is at an intermediate level.
-It ranges from 12 mm (0.5 in) in the driest month (July) to 115 mm (4.5 in) in the wettest one (November).
+Precipitation amounts to 705 millimeters per year: so, it is at an intermediate level.
+It ranges from 12 millimeters in the driest month (July) to 115 millimeters in the wettest one (November).
 Here is the average precipitation.

 Nuoro - Average precipitation